 Delivering the best products in the shortest time is not only good for customers, it ultimately benefits an organization’s bottom line.
-When you adopt agile approaches like incremental delivery, you should also see faster return on value to the organization.
+When product and development teams adopt agile approaches like incremental delivery, you should also see faster return on value to the organization.

 Apply systems thinking.